 Black Widow release date

-CONFIRMED: Black Widow will be released in cinemas on 7th May 2021, roughly a full year since its originally planned launch date, but that could be set to change soon.
+Black Widow is currently scheduled for release in cinemas on 7th May 2021, roughly a full year since its originally planned launch date, but that could be set to change soon.

 In an interview with Marie Claire, Scarlett Johansson gave her thoughts on the film’s multiple delays, suggesting that it’s the right course of action for these unpredictable times.